5 REASONS WHY I CHOOSE NOT TO EAT MEAT

 We have become totally desensitised from what happens to the animal before its dead body parts are placed on the supermarket shelf, and that’s the entire problem.

-So now that I’ve educated myself on what really goes on behind closed doors – seen the footage of unforgivable torture that is classified as “humane” – the thought of unnecessarily eating a creature so innocent breaks my heart into a thousand pieces.
+So now that I’ve educated myself on what really goes on behind closed doors – seen the footage of the torture that is classified as “humane” – the thought of unnecessarily eating a creature so innocent breaks my heart into a thousand pieces.

 + I don’t want to discriminate species